1j01/textual-paint/README.md

 - The program sometimes crashes or freezes randomly, and there's no auto-save feature.
 - Saving/loading an ANSI file ends up with a white cell at the top left, which pushes the top row to the right.
 The top right cell gets pushed off and deleted.
 - Saved ANSI files are unnecessarily large, because they include escape sequences for every cell, even if the colors match the previous cell.
+- If you hit Ctrl+A after dragging (or while dragging) a selection, it can get cut off.
+(This seems to behave differently horizontally and vertically, so it may be an x/y axis typo.)

 The program has only been tested on Linux.
 Issues on other platforms are as-yet _unknown_ :)